Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Methodology

-Instead, it looks important to select images having at least a rough similarity with the source image we want to act on.
+In our first attempts, we selected images from the dataset just using the rotation.
+However, it looks important to select images having at least a rough similarity with the source image we want to act on.
 To this aim, we use a basic set of attributes comprising lighting source, gender, age and expression (smiling/not smiling).
-In Figure~\ref{fig:filtering_different_yaw} and Figure~\ref{fig:filtering_celeba_light_smiling} we show the different mean value of CelebA relative to different configurations of these attributes.
+In Figure~\ref{fig:filtering_different_yaw} we show the different mean value of CelebA data relative to different configurations of some of these attributes.

 In order to obtain a sufficiently representative number of candidates, we typically enlarge the dataset by a flipping operation, consistently inverting also the relevant attributes (yaw and lighting source).
-For example, if we are looking for images with a yaw of -45° a light direction of 'LEFT', images with a yaw of +45 degrees and a light direction of 'RIGHT' can also be used, provided we flip them.
+For example, if we are looking for images with a yaw of +30° a light direction of 'RIGHT', we can also take into account images with a yaw of -30° and a light direction of 'LEFT', provided we flip them.
 We aim to retrieve sets composed by at least 1K images, starting from a relatively narrow tolerance interval $[\Theta-\Delta,\Theta+\Delta]$ around the desired angle $\Theta$ and possibly enlarging $\Delta$ if required.

 The relevance of exploiting attributes is exemplified in Figure~\ref{fig:relevance_of_attributes}, where we compare rotations obtained selecting clouds of images just according to rotations (first row), with the case where we refine the selection with relevant attributes (second row).